Nike Air Jordan – Behind The Brand

 The Air Jordan brand today now covers over 32 versions of the shoe, many of them re-released several times.
 The shoes frequently sell out as soon as they are available and are resold online to sneaker collectors.

-The most famous pair of Air Jordans are the Air Jordan 12 ‘Flu Game’ pair worn by Jordan during a1997 NBA finals game in which he was feeling ill yet still managed to win the game.
+The most famous pair of Air Jordans are the Air Jordan 12 ‘Flu Game’ pair worn by Jordan during a 1997 NBA finals game in which he was feeling ill due to food poisoning, yet still managed to win the game.
 This pair was sold for $104,000 and the design itself sells out immediately every time it is re-released.

 However, no one has managed to match the legacy or sales success of the Air Jordan range.
 These shoes have branched out beyond Jordan himself today to encompass ‘Team Jordan’ athletes who are sponsored by the brand and wear the shoes.
-These include 21 NBA players, as well as athletes in Baseball, Football, NASCAR and Soccer.
-Nike recently also announced a unique partnership with musician DJ Khaled to collaborate on a Khaled X Jordan design.
+These include 21 NBA players, as well as athletes in Baseball, Football, NASCAR, and Soccer.

 Even as a retired player, Jordan is intimately involved in the selection process as well as the design for the shoes along with the revered designer Tinker Hatfield.

-Michael Jordan still earns $100 Million a year through, and the sales of Jordan’s shoes continue to increase 17% per year.
+With a net worth of over $2 Billion, Michael Jordan still earns $130 Million a year through sales of Jordan’s shoes.
+The Nike Air Jordan brand share continues to increase by 17% per year.
 The Nike Jordan brand has revenues of $3 BIllion per year.

 Nike has always been at the forefront of branding and the Air Jordan story is one of the most historic and most successful.